Martin McBirney: Death

 On the same day another judge, Rory Conaghan, was shot dead by the IRA outside his home at Beechlands off the Malone Road, Belfast.
 Both murders have been attributed to the Irish Republican Army.
 On hearing of McBirney's death, his sister-in-law, Frances Cooke, suffered a fatal heart attack.

 McBirney was a Protestant who had married a Roman Catholic.
 The couple had one child.
 He was friendly with politician Paddy Devlin, with playwright Sam Thompson and poet Louis MacNeice.
 He personally wrote documentaries and plays for the BBC, including one on Daniel O'Connell.
 McBirney appeared as a contestant on the Round Britain Quiz.

-Poet Michael Longley later revelated that he had written the poem A Civil Servant in McBirney's honour.
+Poet Michael Longley later revealed that he had written the poem A Civil Servant in McBirney's honour.